cozy/cozy-stack/docs/realtime.md

 ### Small cozy version

-It all happens in RAM, realtime.
-Event are immediately transmited to the dispatcher.
+It all happens in RAM, realtime.Event are immediately transmited to the dispatcher.

 ### Big cozy version (ie. multiple stack instance)